Assigned Tasks During Break Time at Workachkarlaw-admin

 For clarity, employees are not legally entitled to bathroom breaks, coffee breaks, or other short breaks in addition to their 30 minute eating period upon or within 5 consecutive hours of work.
 However, employers may be obligated to provide an employee with additional break periods to accommodate an employee in the workplace pursuant to the Ontario Human Rights Code.

-Can An Employer Interrupt a Break?
+Can An Employer Interrupt a Break at Work?

 Under the ESA, an employee’s 30-minute break must be uninterrupted for the employee to be considered to have taken their break.
 If an employee’s break was interrupted by an employer, they would be entitled to take another full 30-minute break that is uninterrupted.